akowiz/micro.navbar/README.md

 Known Bugs
 ----------
 - The 'openonstart' setting can be specified on a per-filetype basis, unfortunately, there is a small issue with micro at the moment (https://github.com/zyedidia/micro/issues/1596) that prevent it from working for buffers created after micro has started.
-It does work for files specified on the command line when micro is started though.
+It does work for the file (specified on the command line) that will be displayed by micro.

 TODO